The SFU WUSC Local Committee is a student and volunteer-driven campus organization that runs the SFU Student Refugee Program.

 Since 1978, WUSC’s Student Refugee Program (SRP) has allowed people who have had their education interrupted by conflict and persecution continue their studies in post-secondary institutions across Canada.
 SFU has been sponsoring students since 1981 and an overwhelming majority of students have successfully completed their degrees and found stable jobs.

-The local committee works with SFU International staff to do the pre-arrival preparation of the students, integration of students to SFU and the Lower Mainland, and providing the social and material support during their transition.
+The local committee works with SFU International Services for Student (ISS) staff to do the pre-arrival preparation of the students, integration of students to SFU and the Lower Mainland, and providing the social and material support during their transition.

 The committee is made up of people from various cultural backgrounds and perspectives to create a dynamic and supportive group.
 That’s why we have the best potlucks because we really do have an international feast!